mirand863/hitac/README.md

 conda install -c bioconda hitac
 ```

-Alternatively, if you already have qiime2 installed, HiTaC can be installed with pip:
+Alternatively, if you already have QIIME 2 installed, HiTaC can be installed with pip:

 ```
 pip install hitac